- Division:Classical Performance and Composition

 His works have been recorded on more than 200 CDs, five of which have received Grammy nominations, including O Magnum Mysterium by the Tiffany Consort, A Company of Voices by Conspirare, Sound The Bells by The Bay Brass and two all-Lauridsen discs entitled Lux Aeterna by the Los Angeles Master Chorale led by Paul Salamunovich and Polyphony with the Britten Sinfonia conducted by Stephen Layton.
 His principal publishers are Peermusic (New York/Hamburg) and Faber Music (London).

-A recipient of numerous grants, prizes, and commissions, Lauridsen chaired the Composition department at the USC Thornton School of Music from 1990–2002 and founded the School’s Advanced Studies program in Film Scoring.
-At USC he has received the Phi Kappa Phi Creative Writing Prize and Lifetime Achievement Award, Thornton School of Music Outstanding Alumnus Award, Ramo Award, Lambda Delta Citation for Teaching Excellence, and the Dean’s Award for Professional Achievement.
-He has held residencies as guest composer/lecturer at over seventy universities and has received honorary doctorates from Whitman College, Oklahoma State University, Westminster Choir College, and King’s College, University of Aberdeen, Scotland.
+A recipient of numerous grants, prizes, and commissions, Lauridsen chaired the Composition Department at the USC Thornton School of Music from 1990–2002 and founded the School’s Advanced Studies program in Film Scoring.
+At USC he has received the Associates Award for Artistic Expression, Phi Kappa Phi Creative Writing Prize and Lifetime Achievement Award, Thornton School of Music Outstanding Alumnus Award, Ramo Award, Association of Trojan Leagues Outstanding Service Award, Lambda Delta Citation for Teaching Excellence, and the Dean’s Awards for Professional Achievement, Teaching and Service.
+He has held residencies as guest composer/lecturer at over one hundred universities and has received honorary doctorates from Whitman College, Oklahoma State University, Muhlenberg College , Westminster Choir College and King’s College, University of Aberdeen, Scotland.

 A native of the Pacific Northwest, he worked as a Forest Service firefighter and lookout (on an isolated tower near Mt.
 St. Helens) before traveling south to study composition with Halsey Stevens, Ingolf Dahl, Robert Linn, and Harold Owen.
 His life as a composer has been documented in Michael Stillwater’s award-winning film, Shining Night: A Portrait of Composer Morten Lauridsen.
 Lauridsen now divides his time between Los Angeles and his summer cabin on a remote island off the northern coast of Washington State.

 In 2006, Lauridsen was named an “American Choral Master” by the National Endowment for the Arts.
 In 2007 he received the National Medal of Arts from the President in a White House ceremony, “for his composition of radiant choral works combining musical beauty, power and spiritual depth that have thrilled audiences worldwide.”
 The National Medal of Arts is the highest award given to artists and arts patrons by the United States government.
-Further information regarding Lauridsen may be found at http://mortenlauridsen.net and http://peermusicclassical.com.
+Since 2014 Dr. Lauridsen has been the Honorary Artistic President of INTERKULTUR/World Choir Games, traveling the world for international choral festivals.
+In 2016, Morten Lauridsen was the recipient of the ASCAP Foundation “Life In Music Award.”